 Isn't TweetLater missing the point of Twitter?

-I have to admit that I don't quite get TweetLater:"Now YOU Can Schedule Future Tweets For All Your Twitter Accounts"And this:
+"Now YOU Can Schedule Future Tweets For All Your Twitter Accounts"And this:

 "Stuck on an aircraft?
 Back to back meetings?
 Taking vacation?
 Running errands?
 Playing with the kids?Have peace of mind and more free time.
 Keep your Twitter feed ticking over with new tweets even when you're not in front of your computer."